Washington has a football team playing for a championship this weekend

 This Saturday evening, the XFL will host its championship game in San Antonio, Texas at 8pm in the Alamodome.
 Washington’s XFL franchise, the DC Defenders, who went 9-1 during the regular season, and are coming off a playoff victory against the Seattle Sea Dragons, are taking on the Arlington Renegades, who had a losing record during the regular season (4-6), but beat the Houston Roughnecks in last week’s playoff game.

-This game will be the first championship game in the second incarnation of the XFL (which was originally rolled out in 2001).
-The game can be watched on ESPN.
+This game will be the first championship game in the third incarnation of the XFL (which was originally rolled out in 2001).
+The game can be watched on ABC/ESPN.

 DC Defender Notables